qlefevre/eclipse-mat-easy/README.md

 This view is quite similar to the Dominator Tree ![alt text](/doc/dominator_tree.gif "Dominator tree view") For each object, you have its size if it's a Collection, retained heap and percentage of total heap used.

+View uses default *IClassSpecificNameResolver* instances to display name as in the Dominator Tree.
+However *"Collection"* instances like *java.util.List*, *java.util.Set* or *java.util.Map* are displayed differently to show the refered field in the problematic class.

+In example : You can see that field List<String> values in class com.github.qlefevre.eclipse.mat.test.heapdump.BagB retains 37.81% of total heap.